thearvee/tpn-subnet/README.md

 # Select the appropriate template
 cp .env.{worker,miner,validator} .env
 # Edit .env with your specific configuration
+nano .env
 ```

 Take note of the mandatory and optional sections.
+For miners and validators, you need to get these two external API keys:

+- Make an account at https://lite.ip2location.com/.
+Set it as the `IP2LOCATION_DOWNLOAD_TOKEN` environment variable in the docker compose file.
+Add this in the specified location in the `.env` file you copied above.
+- Make an account at https://www.maxmind.com and generate a license key in account settings.
+Add this in the specified location in the `.env` file you copied above.

 ## Running a worker

 A worker is just a docker image with some settings.

+> [!NOTE]
+> Before doing this, set up your .env file correctly.
+See the section "3: Configure your environment"

-To start it run:
+To start the worker run:

 ```
 cd tpn-subnet